Carrot Whiskey?

 The ingenuity of pre-prohibition distillers never ceases to amaze me.
 Carrot spirits?
 I’ve seen potato whiskey, but carrot whiskey?
 Who knew?

 The idea of supplementing your mash with a sweet vegetable isn’t really so far-fetched, though.
 A few years ago, I had the unique pleasure to sit and talk with Marc Meltonville, the famous food historian, at Mount Vernon’s distillery in Virginia.
 We discussed the various possibilities for supplemental mash adjuncts, which seemed endless!
 Marc explained that yeasts may be bred for particular performance outcomes when it comes to flavor, but they are more particular about their environment than they are about what they consume.
-Yeasts want to eat sugar, so you can throw anything in the mash you like- You just have to be wary about how the yeast will consume those sugars and what effect those yeasts will have on your distillate.
-Certain yeast strains work best on grapes- others on rye or wheat or blueberries or apples- to produce the preferred flavor profile for a finished distillate.
+Yeasts want to eat sugar, so you can throw anything in the mash you like- You just have to be wary about how the yeast will consume those sugars and what effect those yeasts will have on the final flavors present in your distillate.
+Certain yeast strains work best on grapes, others on rye or wheat or blueberries or apples.
+Some work best in acidic environments, some for long fermentations, others for short- but each may be employed to produce a preferred flavor profile in a whiskey.
 Distillers perfect their yeast strains after years of experimentation, honing in on desirable flavors, but that doesn’t mean that those same yeasts won’t have a go at whatever you throw at them!
 The trick is finding a yeast that will perform best under ideal circumstances- circumstances that a distiller specifically cultivates for the yeast of their choosing.
-It’s curious to find examples of distillers making spirits out of vegetables like carrots, but it becomes less odd when you remember that corn can be a considered a grain, a fruit, or a vegetable, depending on how it’s harvested or how it’s utilized once harvested!
-Distillers, much like their yeast strains, understood that the goal has always been to convert sugars into alcohol, so they weren’t always as particular as they are now about “mashbills”.
-Pre-Prohibition distillers weren’t limited by modern legal standards of identity, but they WERE bound by industry-imposed standards.
-They were bound by consumer expectations, so there were certainly industry standards that dictated what WAS and what WAS NOT permissible.
-But when it came to neutral grain spirits, the market was open to interpretation!
-The use of carrots may have not have been embraced for whiskey production in the U.S., but it was an interesting concept! – No less interesting than beet sugar or molasses or potatoes or any other potential sugar source for yeast!
-So…why not experiment at least, right?
-Just the idea of carrots being a consideration for distillers is interesting…at the very least.
+It’s curious to find examples of distillers making spirits out of vegetables like carrots, but it becomes less odd when you remember that corn can be a considered a grain, a fruit, OR a vegetable, depending on how it’s harvested or how it’s used after harvest!
+Distillers, much like their yeast strains, have always understood that their objective is to convert sugar into alcohol, so they haven’t always been as particular as they are now about “mashbills”.

 Here is a recipe for carrot spirits, pulled from the “Encyclopædia of Chemistry, Theoretical, Practical, and Analytical, as Applied to the Arts and Manufacturers: Acetic acid-gas” which was published in 1877.